 SGS is committed to maintaining universally accepted standards of corporate governance and business integrity.
 Our corporate governance policies are designed to maximize shareholder value by defining clear and efficient decision-making processes, fostering a climate of performance and accountability among managers and employees and aligning employees’ remuneration with the long-term interests of shareholders.

 We are legally bound by the SIX Swiss Exchange where our shares are listed.
 They are traded on SIX Europe (Swiss Security Number: 249745; ISIN: CH0002497458).
-On December 31, 2010, the market capitalization of SGS SA was CHF 12 273 million.
+On December 31, 2014, the market capitalization of SGS SA was approximately CHF 15 997 million.
 None of the companies under the direct or indirect control of SGS SA has listed its shares or other securities on any stock exchange.

 Our Board of Directors has overall responsibility for key business policies, including those which impact on sustainability.
 As well as operational management of our activities, the board is responsible for risk management, regulatory compliance, internal controls and policies relating to professional conduct.
 The board is assisted by our Audit Committee, Professional Conduct Committee and Operations Council which undertakes approval and implementation of business strategy.